archang19/athleteMonitoringSystem/README.md

-# Athlete Management System
+# Athlete Monitoringt System

-A web application for coaches and athletes to track training sessions.

-Utilized: MongoDB, Express JS, Node JS
+A web application for coaches to monitor their athletes' training, built using MongoDB, Express JS, and Node JS.